eftieell/intro_programming_2/src/chapters/functions/function_return_values.md

 You can think of the function definition as a recipe for how to perform a task.
 When the function is invoked, then the task is actually performed.

-Recall also that functions may take input values (called parameters) that modify or control how the function runs.
+Recall also that functions may take input values (called arguments or parameters) that modify or control how the function runs.

 ## Why use functions?

-There are two main reasons that functions are useful in programming:
+There are three main reasons that functions are useful in programming:

 - Reusability